 - the Chairperson – an academic

-- 2-6 faculty academics, including one from your department
+- two to four faculty academics, including one from your department

 - one student union representative, to make sure the process is fair.